Average Penis Size: What the Data Really Says (and Why It Doesn’t Matter as Much as You Think)

 Flaccid Girth: Your Resting Circumference

-Read the measuring tape or note the length on the other material.
+• Read the measuring tape or note the length of the other material.

 The Bottom Line on Average Penis Size

-It’s normal to occasionally feel concerned about your penis size.
-However, it’s important not to let these worries get out of proportion and hurt what really matter: your self-confidence.
+It’s normal to feel concerned about your penis size occasionally.
+However, it’s important not to let these worries get out of proportion and hurt what really matters: your self-confidence.

-Contrary to popular belief, the average American penis size really isn’t that big, and it’s likely that your partner is perfectly happy with what you’ve got.
+Contrary to popular belief, the average size of the penis isn’t that big, and it’s likely your partner is perfectly happy with what you’ve got.

-To condense this information down into a smaller package, and to answer the age-old question “What is the average penis size?” here are the big takeaways:
+To summarise the key takeaways about penis size and to answer the age-old question, “What’s the average penis size?” here are the big takeaways:

-Your partner probably doesn’t care that much.
-We know it might be hard to believe, but there are many more important things out there than the size of your penis.
-We know.
-Crazy.
-Survey after survey shows that women simply don’t care about penis size as much as we think they do.
+• Your partner probably doesn’t care that much.
+We know it might be surprising to hear, but your partner likely values many things more than penis size., but there are many more important things out there than the size of your penis.
+Surprising, but backed by research.
+Surveys show that women may not care about penis size as much as you may think they do.

-Still, if you’re interested in improving your sexual stamina and having harder erections, schedule a virtual visit with one of our certified healthcare providers.
-In the case that you are feeling anxious, depressed or uncomfortable because of your penis size, you may also benefit from therapy interventions — mental health professionals can discuss options if you suspect you have a need for counseling.
+Still, if you’re interested in improving your sexual stamina and having harder erections, visit your healthcare provider.
+If you are feeling anxious, depressed, or uncomfortable because of your penis size, you may also benefit from mental health interventions like counselling.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.